-Accommodations, meals from dinner on Day 1 to breakfast on final day, purified drinking water, services of NHA Expedition Leaders and local staff, airport transfer on Day 1 and the final day, use of warm parkas and winter boots during trip, most gratuities, all permits, entrance fees and taxes.
+Accommodations, meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip, services of NHA Expedition Leaders and local staff, airport transfer on Day 1 and the final day, use of warm parkas and winter boots during trip, most gratuities, all permits, entrance fees and taxes.

 Travel to and from start and end point of trip, alcoholic beverages, some gratuities, passport and visa fees, optional activities, early or late airport transfers on final day, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance.